mamunur6286/currex/README.md

 composer create-project laravel/laravel example-app
 ```

-After a new Laravel install we got to the insite of the project directory by ` cd example-app `.
+After a new Laravel install we got to the inside of the project directory by ` cd example-app `.

-#### 2. Install Currex Package useing Composer.
+#### 2. Install Currex Package using Composer.

 Inside your command prompt navigate to the folder with your project name.
 In our case: `example-app`, and run the following command: